gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 One [`memcpy`](https://en.cppreference.com/w/c/string/byte/memcpy) moves each clean gap.
 The loop rewrites the special bytes.
 A clean block bypasses the loop and copies all sixteen bytes.

-The widget groups input into SWAR or SIMD blocks and shows the resulting mask.
-It also tracks the output size that the counting pass will need:
+The widget groups input into SWAR or SIMD blocks, shows the resulting mask, and tracks the output size that the counting pass will need:

 {{< simd-scan text=`Tom & Jerry <3 "html" don't` >}}